smanolloff/vcmi-gym/doc/rl_training.md

 much code complexity.
-For example, `rl/algos/mppo_lstm` uses the same algorithm (MPPO) as `rl/algos/mppo`, but the two are independent of each other for the sake of keeping them self-contained and easier to work with (at the cost of some code duplication, of course).
+For example, `rl/algos/mppo_lstm` uses the same algorithm (MPPO) as `rl/algos/mppo`, but the two are independent of each other for the sake of keeping them self-contained and easier to work with (at the cost of some code duplication).

 ### Hyperparameter optimization